BlackTIDESData/RShinyTutorial_AHobby_27Mar24/README.md

 ## Getting Started

-To get started with this tutorial, make sure you have R and RStudio installed on your computer.
+To get started with this tutorial, make sure you have RStudio installed on your computer.
 You can download RStudio from the [RStudio website](https://www.rstudio.com/products/rstudio/download/).

 ## Contents